About the Course

 This course is relevant to people living in a variety of bioregions, as we are going to be detailing strategies for mitigating or eliminating irrigation using the wisdom of the forest as our guide.

-"Permaculture on the Edge" is not just a single course, but a philosophy of we at Windward are bringing together sustainable self-regulating agricultural systems in marginal areas to produce food, forage, fuel and fiber with minimal energy, time and hassel inputs.
+"Permaculture on the Edge" is not just a single course, but a philosophy of how we at Windward are bringing together sustainable, self-regulating, agricultural systems in marginal areas to produce food, forage, fuel and fiber with minimal energy, time and hassel.

-POTE is a Windward way of approaching design decisions and implementation that stresses maximum use of our observational powers to learn from nature, and gradual ecological transformation through natural succession, and both passive and dynamic accumulation of soil biomass to increase fertility and water retention.
+P.O.T.E. will demonstrate an approach to permaculture design and implementation that stresses 1) observation as a method to learn from nature, 2) gradual ecological transformation through natural succession and 3) passive and dynamic methods to increase soil biomass, fertility and water retention.

-On day one of the course we will focus on the theorhetical underpinnings of permaculture, and the practical observation the land to see how to practically implement permaculture systems that are in harmony with the existing ecology.
+On day one of the course we will focus on the theoretical principles of permaculture, and methods of land observation to learn how to practically implement permaculture systems that are in harmony with the existing ecology.

-You will get a chance to see how we are integrating plants and animals in our efforts to transforming 131 acre forest hillside into a flourishing food forest that will provide food, fuel, and raw materials for our growing community.
+You will get a chance to see how we are integrating plants and animals in our efforts to transform a 131 acre forest hillside into a flourishing food forest that will provide food, fuel, and raw materials for our growing community.

 About the Teachers

-Lindsay Hagamen is the president of the Windward Foundation, the organizaiton which stewards the Windward community's 131 acre landbase.
+Lindsay Hagamen is the president of the Windward Foundation, the organization which stewards the Windward community's 131 acre landbase.

 She has a background in environmental science, researching nutrient cycling in the terrestrial ecosystems of New Hampshire, Ecuador, Costa Rica and the Pacific Northwest.

-As a member of Windward she leads perrenial agriculture and forestry systems management, and has a passion for the land and growing healthy delicious food for the community.
+As a member of Windward, she leads perenial agriculture and forestry systems management, and has a passion for the land and growing healthy, delicious food for the community.

 Andrew Schreiber is the Internship Coordinator for Windwards 501(c)3 Non-profit Education and Research Center, working to cultivate the holistic learning environment for interns, apprentices and fellows that come to the Center to increase their working understanding of sustainable systems.

-For the past four years, Andrew and Lindsay have worked together to implement ecological design principles into Windward's integrated village-scale sustainable life support systems.
+For the past four years, Andrew and Lindsay have worked together to implement ecological design principles in Windward's integrated village-scale sustainable life-support systems.
 Together, they're developing the holistic land management approaches that will enable the integration Windward's forestry, energy, agriculture, livestock and village-scale industrial needs into the native landscape.

 - 5-8pm: Check In & Camp Set-up